 Since the moment I opened my F&W cookbook, this very recipe has been screaming to me.
 The weather is finally gorgeous, and I mean gorgeous, here in good ol' Minnesota (and yes, the pile of snow still stands, but it is slowly shrinking), so grilling season is in full swing!
 There is nothing better than coming home from work on a beautiful day and opening our doors..Read More

-For the olive-loving one, you really must try this recipe.
-It is delicious.
+Calling all olive lovers, you really must try this recipe.
+It is delicious!

 This tasty, olive-y treat was one of my favorites from Ebby's and my Bloggy Day a few weeks ago.
 I'm a total sucker for olives.
 They are one of my all-time favorite foods.
 As with The Mushroom, I will never understand my husband's dislike for them.
 It perplexes me.